esranurtrkmn/GameManagementProject/README.md

 # GameManagementProject
- JavaCamp subject:Inheritance and Abstract Demo with Mernis(The Verification about nationality ID of Turkey Republic)
+ JavaCamp subject:Interface and Abstract Demo with Mernis(The Verification about nationality ID of Turkey Republic)

 outputs: